College Essay Generator

 Frequently asked questions

-Does the college essay generator respect the 650-word limit?
+Does the tool respect the 650-word limit?

 Will it actually sound like me and not like every other applicant?